 ROX: Residual oxygen consumption (ROX) is defined as O2 consumption due to oxidative side reactions remaining after inhibition of the ETS.
-ROX is not a coupling state but represents a baseline that is used to correct mitochondrial respiration in defined coupling states
+ROX is not a coupling state but represents a baseline that is used to correct mitochondrial respiration in defined coupling states.

-(Box 3).
 ROX is not necessarily equivalent to non-mitochondrial respiration, considering oxygen-consuming reactions in mitochondria not related to ETS, such as oxygen consumption in reactions catalyzed by monoamine oxidases (type A and B), monooxygenases (cytochrome P450 monooxygenases), dioxygenase (sulfur dioxygenase and trimethyllysine dioxygenase), several hydoxylases, and more.
 Mitochondrial preparations, especially those obtained from liver, are contaminated by peroxisomes.
 This fact makes the exact determination of mitochondrial oxygen consumption and mitochondria-associated generation of reactive oxygen species complicated (Schönfeld et al. 2009).
 The dependence of ROX-linked oxygen consumption needs to be studied in detail with respect to non-ETS enzyme activities, availability of specific substrates, oxygen concentration, and electron leakage leading to the formation of reactive oxygen species.

-2.3.
+2.2.
 Coupling states and respiratory rates

-It is important to distinguish metabolic systems or modules from metabolic states and the corresponding metabolic rates; for example: electron transfer system, ETS (Fig. 6), ETS state (Fig. 5), and ETS capacity, E, respectively (Table 1).
+It is important to distinguish metabolic systems from metabolic states and the corresponding metabolic rates; for example: electron transfer system, ETS (Fig. 6), ETS state (Fig. 5), and ETS capacity, E, respectively (Table 1).
 The protonmotive force is high in the OXPHOS state when it drives phosphorylation, maximum in the LEAK state of coupled mitochondria, driven by LEAK respiration at a minimum back flux of protons to the matrix side, and very low in the ETS state when uncouplers short-circuit the proton cycle (Table 1).

-Fig. 6.
-Four-compartment model of oxidative phosphorylation.Respiratory states (ETS, OXPHOS, LEAK) and corresponding rates (E, P, L) are connected by the protonmotive force, F{H+}.
-Electron transfer system capacity, E, is partitioned into the dissipative LEAK respiration, L, partial conservation of the protonmotive exergy (Box 4) as the phosphorylation exergy in net OXPHOS capacity, P-L, and the excess capacity, E-P. Modified from Gnaiger (2014).
+transfer system capacity, E, is

+partitioned into (1) the dissipative LEAK respiration, L, when the capacity to perform work is irreversibly lost, (2) net OXPHOS capacity, P-L, with partial conservation of the capacity to perform work, and (3) the excess capacity, E-P. Modified from Gnaiger (2014).

 The three coupling states, ETS, LEAK and OXPHOS, are presented in a schematic context with the corresponding respiratory rates, abbreviated as E, E and E, respectively (Fig. 6).
-This clarifies that E may exceed or be equal to E, but E cannot theoretically be lower than E must be discounted as an artefact, which may be caused experimentally by: (1) loss of oxidative capacity during the time course of the respirometric assay, since E is measured subsequently to E; (2) using too low uncoupler concentrations; (3) using high uncoupler concentrations which inhibit the ETS (Gnaiger 2008); (4) high oligomycin concentrations applied for measurement of E before titrations of uncoupler, when oligomycin exerts an inhibitory effect on E. On the other hand, the excess ETS capacity is overestimated if non-saturating E or [ADP] (State 3) are used.
+This clarifies that E may exceed or be equal to E, but E cannot theoretically be lower than E must be discounted as an artefact, which may be caused experimentally by: (1) loss of oxidative capacity during the time course of the respirometric assay, since E is measured subsequently to E, (2) using too low uncoupler concentrations; (3) using high uncoupler concentrations which inhibit the ETS (Gnaiger 2008); (4) high oligomycin concentrations applied for measurement of E before titrations of uncoupler, when oligomycin exerts an inhibitory effect on E. On the other hand, the excess ETS capacity is overestimated if non-saturating [Pi] or [ADP] (State 3) are used.